ibrahim-senzia/SenSiFI-Music-Player/README.md

 ### Leaving Comments
 To leave a comment, simply enter your comment in the provided text box and click the "Submit" button.
 Your comment will be displayed in the "Comments" section.

+## License
+SenSiFI Music Player is released under the MIT License.
+See the LICENSE file for details.

+## Contact
+If you have any questions or comments about SenSiFI Music Player, please don't hesitate to contact us at contact@yoursite.com.